learn-co-curriculum/react-hooks-react-router-intro/README.md

   * They are much harder to design.

-  We have to plan out all the possibilities that might happen on the __Client-Side__, this might feel like we are repeating designs that we have already completed with out server routes and and models.
+  We have to plan out all the possibilities that might happen on the __Client-Side__, this might feel like we are repeating designs that we have already completed with our server routes and models.

 ### Push it, Push it